ziadalkalza/react-native-color-wheel/DOCUMENTATION.md

 #### dimensions

-The dimensions of the parent component ColourWheel, which encapsulates all child components.
+The dimensions of the parent component ColorWheel, which encapsulates all child components.

 | Parameter | Value                  | Default Value | Type     |
 | :-------- | :--------------------- | :------------ | :------- |